WillBuik/hyphae-handshake/HANDSHAKE.md

 ### Payload Security Properties

-- The initial packet space is only obfusticated with a key based on the QUIC client connection ID (like in QUIC-TLS).
+- The initial packet space is only obfuscated with a key based on the QUIC client connection ID (like in QUIC-TLS).
 As such:
   - The preamble is essentially sent as plain-text
   - The COMPOUND_INITIATOR_CONFIG_PAYLOAD has the same security properties